andersonh-uta/PragmaticsFinal/README.md

 IMPORTANT NOTE: Final test run is not yet complete as of uploading this.
 Full stability and functionality is not guaranteed.

 This code is the code used for my final project in Pragmatics, studying whether the sentiment of words used in a given subreddit (per Hamilton et al. 2016) encodes any meaningful notion of "community values."
+Please note that when running on the full Reddit Public Comments Corpus, the total runtime is well > 1 day continuous time (on my 4-core machine with 64GB of RAM).

-Since I've already finished with this project, I do not intend to provide much or any support for/maintenance of this code.
+Since I've already finished with this project, I do not presently intend to provide much or any support for/maintenance of this code.
 However, you are free to do what you wish with it, subject to the GNU GPL v2 license terms.

 # REQUIREMENTS
 Python 3.6+, 64-bit  (all command line commands below assume this is the only version on your system--if you have multiple Python versions installed, you *must* use the appropriate command for Python 3.6 to run these commands)